otrv4/otrv4/otrv4.md

 * Otherwise:

   * Validate the data message:
      * Verify the MAC tag.
-In the case of a Non-Interactive-Auth message, verify it with the Auth Mac as defined in the [Non-Interactive-Auth Message](#non-interactive-auth-message) section.
      * Check if the message version is allowed.
      * Check that the instance tag in the message is the instance tag you are currently using.